The Digital Diary Revolution: Beyond the Paper Page

 The 3-2-1 Journaling Framework

-One practical approach is the 3-2-1 rule: record three mood data points, write two sentences about your day, and ask yourself one forward-looking question.
 This digital-friendly structure keeps sessions brief, reduces intimidation, and prevents the kind of open-ended rumination that stalls progress.

 Overcoming Writer's Block with Prompts